Home

 History: Author, Dr. Larry Carter; Filed August 28, 1995

 630-X-12-.06 Failure to Meet Standard of Care.
 The Board shall consider it unprofessional conduct for a licensee to provide for a patient care that is less than the generally accepted standard of care.
-This standard of care shall include , but not be limited to, providing certain minimum testing for the patient when performing a comprehensive eye exam.
+This standard of care shall include, but not be limited to, providing certain minimum testing for the patient when performing a comprehensive eye exam.
 A comprehensive eye examination shall include any examination wherein a prescription for glasses or contact lenses, or necessity thereof, is determined.
 Minimum testing for a comprehensive eye exam shall include a case history, determination of refractive error, binocular vision evaluation, ophthalmoscopy, evaluation of health of external eye and adjacent structures, tonometry or other appropriate glaucoma testing, and such other tests as are necessary under the circumstances.
-Failure to perform said minimum testing during a comprehensive eye exam shall constitute failure to meet standard of care.
+All such tests, including case history, shall be documented in the patient record.
+Failure to perform and document said minimum testing during a comprehensive eye exam shall constitute failure to meet standard of care.
+Patient records shall include documentation of subjective findings, objective findings, assessment, and plan of treatment for each patient visit.
+Failure to include such documentation shall constitute a failure to meet the standard of care.

 630-X-12-.08 Emergency Services Outside of Normal Practice Hours.
 The licensee shall have an established and appropriate procedure for the provision of services to patients in the event of an emergency outside of normal practice hours, or when the licensee is not available due to vacation, illness, attendance at professional meetings or continuing education programs, or other absences of a similar nature.
 The procedure referred to herein may include, but is not limited to, cooperative arrangements with another licensed optometrist or licensed physician, a telephone answering system or pager through which the patient can obtain access to services, or written instructions to patients setting out how reasonable access to services may be obtained.